This is Chandler's first experience with the U-20 team.

 With Walsh's guidance, sophomore Maya Hayes became the nation's most prolific scorer in soccer in 2011 and was a finalist for the M.A.C.
 Hermann Trophy.
 Hayes led the nation with 31 goals and 70 points, breaking the Penn State single-season record for points.

 During the 2011 summer, Walsh had an extraordinary experience of being one of the top assistants to Pia Sundhage and the 2011 United State women's national team at the FIFA World Cup in Germany.
-The U.S. make a sparkling run through knockout play to the final, falling to eventual champions Japan.
+The U.S. made a sparkling run through knockout play to the final, falling to eventual champion Japan.

-During the 2010 season, Walsh's young club made a remarkable turnaround mid-season, overcoming a two-game deficit in the league standings over the final weeks to capture a share of a record-breaking 13th straight Big Ten title.
+During the 2010 season, Walsh's young club made a remarkable turnaround mid-season, overcoming a two-game deficit in the league standings over the final weeks to capture a share of its 13th straight Big Ten title.